misraX/feed_reader/README.md

 2. Retries with celery retries on any exception thrown by the system
 3. Concurrency locks with memcached to ensuring a task is only executed one at a time
 4. Email notification with Django signal upon failure with a link to force-update
+5. Scheduler using celery beat, with celery crontab periodic tasks

 ### Notification